mattheworford/chatgemini/README.md

 ## Acknowledgments

 Special thanks to the developers of Google Gemini and the contributors to the ChatGPT project for making this implementation possible.

----

-Feel free to customize this README according to your specific implementation details, usage instructions, and licensing terms.